 Carolina Forest Elementary School

-- Carolina Forest Elementary School's student population of 853 students has declined by 13% over five school years.
+Carolina Forest Elementary School's student population of 890 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|